antheaddigital/zimmyb-site/README.md

 Site Management
 ---------------
 ### Adding a new book:
 1. Admin -> Posts -> New Post.
-Give post a title (note that the title of the post doesn't matter for books).
-Create a new custom field for book_copy_key.
+Give post a title.
+Under Custom Fields create a new custom field for book_copy_key.
 2. Add book info to books array : /books/_books.php
 3. Create php page file in /books/_books.php and name it the book_copy_key value.
 ```php